jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-05-22-end-to-end-data-lineage/index.md

 * **Kafka Connect:** Lineage is established at the connector level using a custom Single Message Transform (SMT) to capture operational state without altering the payload.
 * **Apache Flink:** Two distinct patterns were evaluated: a low-overhead listener-based approach, and a manual orchestration method necessary for capturing application cancellations.
 * **Apache Spark:** Spark's `extraListeners` were configured to auto-detect inputs and outputs, linking the batch jobs to upstream Flink outputs via aligned physical namespaces.

+## Related posts

+* [Setup Local Development Environment for Apache Flink and Spark Using EMR Container Images](/blog/2023-12-07-flink-spark-local-dev) - a local Flink and Spark environment of the kind this lineage work instruments.
+* [Self-service Data Platform via a Multi-tenant SQL Gateway](/blog/2025-07-17-self-service-data-platform-via-sql-gateway) - Apache Kyuubi giving on-demand Spark, Flink and Trino engines with central governance.
+* [Introducing odctl: One CLI for a Local Open Data Stack](/blog/2026-07-16-odctl-open-data-stack) - a CLI that starts Kafka, Flink, Spark, Trino, Iceberg and observability tooling as one local stack.

 ## Moving Forward